rach-hanna/crypto-visual/README.md

 # cryptoflows
-this is a visual dashboard of short term BTC/USDT liquidity and volatility via binance API and plotly. coded using python, it uses candlesticks, volume, realised volatility and order-book depth to showcase market dynamics.
+this is a visual dashboard of short term BTC/USDT liquidity/market dynamics and volatility using candlesticks, volume, realised volatility and order-book depth

 ## purpose